cnbilinyj/cnbilinyj/README.md

 - 👋 Hi, I’m [@cnbilinyj](https://github.com/cnbilinyj)
-- 📫 You can contact me through my email address (wjrbilibilinyj@163.com or 1716464831@qq.com).
+- 📫 You can contact me through my email address (wjrbilibilinyj@163.com or 1716464831@qq.com or bilinyj@gmail.com).
-- My website address is: [bilinyj.freeee.ml](https://bilinyj.freeee.ml/)
+- My website address is: [bilinyj.freeee.cf](http://bilinyj.freeee.cf/)

 <!---
 cnbilinyj/cnbilinyj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.